rh-mobb/aro-workshop-content/aro-content/300-app/deploy.md

       --public 0.0.0.0
     ```

-1. Finally, let's check connectivity from our Cloud Shell to our database.
+1. Check connectivity from our Cloud Shell to our database.
 To do so, run the following command:

     ```bash
     psql \